Environment

 Hidden Benefits and Real Challenges of Cycling to Work

 Cycling to work offers benefits beyond CO2 reduction.
 While train commuters endure crowded stress, cycling is aerobic exercise itself.
-UK research found that cycle commuters have 46% lower cardiovascular disease risk and 45% lower cancer risk compared to car or train commuters.
+A large-scale UK epidemiological study found that cycle commuters have approximately 46% lower cardiovascular disease risk and approximately 45% lower cancer risk compared to car or train commuters.

 However, cycling to work in Japan faces practical challenges: some companies don't permit it (workers' compensation concerns), parking can be scarce, rain requires alternatives, and post-ride changing facilities may be lacking.
 These are solvable with advance planning: confirm company policy, prepare waterproof bags, spare clothes, and deodorant wipes.
-Shower-equipped coworking spaces are also increasingly available.
+Shower-equipped coworking spaces are also increasingly available, and cycling infrastructure is steadily improving.

 Completely switching to eco-friendly commuting isn't realistic for many people.
 Long suburban-to-urban commutes, childcare logistics, physical limitations: ignoring these realities and demanding "stop driving" produces no results.